Back to blog

 I asked the assistant to help troubleshoot.
 Its solution was straightforward and confident: delete the Postgres service and recreate it.

 This is the gap between a chatbot and an agent.
 A chatbot has a model and some API access.
-It can translate natural language into API calls, which is genuinely useful for happy-path operations.
+It can translate natural language into API calls.
 But when things break, you need something different.
 You need methodology.
 You need a system that knows: when Postgres can't connect, you check the network first, then the port binding, then the connection string, then DNS resolution.
 You don't delete the database.

 Every SaaS product has this problem

 A conversational layer also unlocks features that product teams built but nobody uses.
 Every mature SaaS product has a graveyard of well-designed features that failed because users never found them.
-Power filters.
-Advanced reporting.
-Batch operations.
-Keyboard shortcuts.
-Custom automation rules.
-These features work perfectly.
-They sit behind three clicks and a submenu.
-Usage is 2% of the user base.
-A conversational layer surfaces them through intent: “filter my contacts by last activity date” activates the power filter that nobody knew existed.
 The feature adoption problem is a discoverability problem, and natural language solves discoverability.

 The build-it-yourself reality

 Model selection.
 They're on Sonnet 3.5.
-There are newer, better models available now, and there will be even better models next quarter.
-Sonnet 3.5 was a good choice when they built it.
 Staying on it when better options exist is leaving quality on the table.
 But switching models means re-testing every prompt, every API integration, every edge case.
-It is not a config change.
-It is a project.
-So companies stay on older models longer than they should, and their users get worse answers than they could.

 The math

+• Build it.
 Hire an AI team.
 Pick a model.
 Write prompts.
 Build integrations.
 Maintain it forever.

-Most companies will try this, underestimate the ongoing cost, and ship something mediocre that erodes user trust.
+• Ship a chatbot.
 Wrap an LLM API, add some system prompts, call it an “AI assistant.”
-Works for simple queries.
 Fails catastrophically on anything complex.

-Users learn to ignore it within a month.
+• Use infrastructure.
 Adopt a purpose-built runtime that handles model management, guardrails, learning, observability, and methodology.
-Focus your engineering on domain-specific configuration, not AI plumbing.

 What doing it right actually requires